 The PHASE SHIFTER can be used to select either channel from the QAM signal.
-If both channels required simultaneously, as in practice, then a second, identical demodulator must be provided.
+If both channels re required simultaneously, as in practice, then a second, identical demodulator must be provided.

-T5 patch up the single channel demodulator of Figure 5, including the z-mod facility of the DECISION MAKER.

-T6 while watching the 'I' channel at the transmitter, use the PHASE SHIFTER to match the demodulator output with it.

-T7 while watching the 'Q' channel at the transmitter, use the PHASE SHIFTER to match the demodulator output with it.
+- T5 patch up the single channel demodulator of Figure 5, including the z-mod facility of the DECISION MAKER.
+Use an eye pattern to locate the optimum decision point. - T6 while watching the 'I' channel at the transmitter, use the PHASE SHIFTER to match the demodulator output with it. - T7 while watching the 'Q' channel at the transmitter, use the PHASE SHIFTER to match the demodulator output with it.

-Tutorial Questions:
+TUTORIAL QUESTIONS

-- 1) Explain how a QAM system conserves bandwidth. - 2) The modulator used the quadrature 100 kHz outputs from the MASTER SIGNALS module.
-Did it matter if these were not precisely in quadrature ?
-Explain. - 3) Name one advantage of making the bit rate a sub-multiple of the carrier frequency. - 4) Why is there a need to eliminate as many unwanted components as possible into the modulator ?
+- Q1 explain how a QAM system conserves bandwidth. - Q2 how would you measure the phase between two DSBSC?
+Would a basic PHASE METER, which is used for indicating the phase between two sinewaves, be of any help? - Q3 the modulator used the quadrature 100 kHz outputs from the MASTER SIGNALS module.
+Did it matter if these were not precisely in quadrature?
+Explain. - Q4 the demodulator did not rely on the phasing of the 100 kHz quadrature outputs from the MASTER SIGNALS module, but instead required some means of phase adjustment of the carriers into both MULTIPLIER modules.
+Explain. - Q5 in the modulator, if each signal at the ADDER output is 1 volt peak, what will be the peak amplitude of their sum ? - Q6 name one advantage of making the bit rate a sub-multiple of the carrier frequency. - Q7 why is there a need to eliminate as many unwanted components as possible into the modulator ?